symfony-cmf/symfony-cmf-docs/bundles/seo/introduction.rst

-If you need different behavior, build your own mechanism to extract the SEO information and disable this listener at ``cmf_seo.content_listener.enabled`` to avoid duplicated work.
-Things that happen on every request are expensive in terms of application performance.
+If you need different behavior, build your own mechanism to extract the SEO information and disable this listener at ``cmf_seo.content_listener.enabled`` to avoid unnecessary code execution.
+Things that happen on every request are critical for your application performance.

 The Twig Extension
 ~~~~~~~~~~~~~~~~~~